teozaffo/progetto_MLEUS/README.md

 ```
 ## Starting the flask server

-To start the local server to run the website locally, you have to run the following command inside the root directory:
+To start the local server and run the website locally, you have to run the following command inside the root directory:
 ```
 #console
 flask --app app --debug run